 Unfortunately, over 12% of the world's bird species are currently threatened with extinction.
 This number is alarming, particularly given the important role that birds play in ecosystem functioning, their cultural significance, and their direct and indirect economic importance.
 We conduct applied research to answer important questions about how to best conserve and manage for birds before their populations reach these critical levels (while also evaluating how we can use natural resources in a sustainable manner).
 We are involved in several collaborative, multi-institutional/agency projects with the goal of determining how to best manage forests for the benefit of avian species (including the severely declining Cerulean Warbler).
 From our work, we have developed guidelines for timber harvesting that should be beneficial to this unique species.
 These collaborations have included Amanda Rodewald, Jeff Larkin, David Buehler, T.B.
 Wigley, Pat Keyser, and Petra Wood.
 See videos here.

-We are also involved in projects assessing the effects of Eastern Hemlock loss (due to the Wooly Adelgid invasion) on Louisiana Waterthrush in the Great Smoky Mountains National Park (with Tiffany Beachy at The Great Smoky Mountains Institute at Tremont) and a large collaborative project evaluating the factors driving bird-window collisions across North America (with Steve Hagar, Brad Cosentino, and many many others).
+We have also been involved in projects assessing the effects of Eastern Hemlock loss (due to the Wooly Adelgid invasion) on Louisiana Waterthrush in the Great Smoky Mountains National Park (with Tiffany Beachy at The Great Smoky Mountains Institute at Tremont) and a large collaborative project evaluating the factors driving bird-window collisions across North America (with Steve Hagar, Brad Cosentino, and many many others).

 Migratory ecology and connectivity

 Birds are well known for their ability to travel long distances between their breeding and wintering grounds.
 For example, the Prothonotary Warbler breeds in the bottomland forests of the eastern United States and winters in the mangroves of Central and South America.
 These incredible journeys allow birds to take advantage of seasonal resources, but makes conserving migratory species difficult (particularly in a world full of political boundaries).
-We are interested in exploring the strength of migratory connectivity in species of conservation concern (including Prothonotary Warbler, Cerulean Warbler, and Scarlet Tanager) using geolocators and other miniature technologies.
+We estimate the strength of migratory connectivity in species of conservation concern (including Prothonotary Warbler, Cerulean Warbler, and Scarlet Tanager) using geolocators and other miniature technologies.
 In collaboration with researchers from across the breeding range of these species (including Lesley Bulluck, Chris Tonra, Dave Buehler, Jeff Larkin, Scott Stoleson, Mike Hallworth, and Erik Johnson), we are looking to improve our understanding of these geographic connections, and in turn, better understand the factors which limit regional populations and eventually implement targeted conservation actions that address these limitations.

 Range Expansion and Hybridization

 Scissor-tailed Flycatchers and Western Kingbirds are sympatric species whom have both been undergoing eastward range expansion over the past 25 years.
 On the eastern front of these expanding ranges (near Memphis, TN), the two species hybridize and have done so to some extent over the past 15 yrs.
-With Brook Fluker, we are exploring this unique hybrid zone to better understand the effects of this phenomenon on individuals and populations of these two species.
+We are exploring this unique hybrid zone to better understand the effects of this phenomenon on individuals and populations of these two species.
 This unusual type of hybrid zone may become more common as many other species expand their ranges northward in the coming decades.

 See videos and photos here